robertvazan/rvscaffold/guidelines/README.md

 This file provides guidance for contributors.
 See the [CONTRIBUTING.md example](example-contributing.md) for a recommended template.
 It should cover:

-- Links to authoritative repositories (GitHub, Bitbucket).
+- Links to repositories (GitHub, Bitbucket).
 - Guidance on how to submit issues and pull requests.
 - A statement that contributions will be licensed under the project's license.
 - If the project contains generated code, a note about how it is managed.
 Scripts for code generation are typically placed in the `scripts/` directory.